janusnic/vagrant_debian_wheezy_rvm/README.md

 ## Credits

-This is a renamed fork of [rails-dev-box](https://github.com/rails/rails-dev-box).
-Big Thanks to [Xavier Noria](https://github.com/fxn) and other contributors for their efforts.
-You guys rock.
-Thanks!
+Thanks to Derek Rockwell for paving the way with his Vagrant setup at https://github.com/railsmn/railsmn-dev-box .